Separation of prescribing and dispensing

 In the Western world there are centuries of tradition for separating pharmacists from physicians.
-In Asian countries it is traditional for physicians to also provide drugs.
+However in Asian countries it is traditional for physicians to also provide drugs.

-In contemporary time researchers and health policy analysts have more deeply considered these traditions and their effects.
-Advocates for separation and advocates for combining make similar claims for each of their conflicting perspectives, saying that separating or combining reduces conflict of interest in the healthcare industry, unnecessary health care, and lowers costs, while the opposite causes those things.
-Research in various places reports mixed outcomes in different circumstances.
+Contemporary research indicates that separation of prescribing and dispensing lowers expenditure on drugs, because physician-prescribing gives doctors an incentive to over-prescribe.
+This is an example of a conflict of interest in the healthcare industry leading to unnecessary health care.

 Background

 In many Western jurisdictions such as the United States, pharmacists are regulated separately from physicians.
 These jurisdictions also usually specify that only pharmacists may supply scheduled pharmaceuticals to the public, and that pharmacists cannot form business partnerships with physicians or give them "kickback" payments.
 In other words, the diagnosing physicians' role is supposed to extend only as far as providing proper prescriptions to patients, who are then entitled to purchase the prescribed drugs at the pharmacies of their choice.

 However, the American Medical Association (AMA) Code of Ethics provides that physicians may dispense drugs within their office practices as long as there is no patient exploitation and patients have the right to a written prescription that can be filled elsewhere.
 7 to 10 percent of American physicians practices reportedly dispense drugs on their own.

 In some rural areas in the United Kingdom, there are dispensing physicians who are allowed to both prescribe and dispense prescription-only medicines to their patients from within their practices.
 The law requires that the GP practice be located in a designated rural area and that there is also a specified, minimum distance (currently 1 mile; 1.6 kilometres) between a patient's home and the nearest retail pharmacy.
 See Dispensing Doctors' Association.

 This law also exists in Austria for general physicians if the nearest pharmacy is more than 4 kilometers (2 1/2 miles) away, or where none is registered in the city.
 Switzerland also allows dispensing physicians in several Kantons.